bobochaolihai/bobochaolihai/README.md

 - 👋 Hi, I’m @bobochaolihai
 - 👀 I’m interested in women
-- 🌱 24岁，是个学生
+- 🌱 24 years old, a student
-- 💞️ 来自山东菏泽曹县
+- 💞️ From Cao County, Heze, Shandong
-- 📫 喜欢三点几饮QQ咩咩好喝到咩噗茶
+- 📫 I like to drink QQ咩咩好喝到咩噗茶 at three o'clock
 <!---
 bobochaolihai/bobochaolihai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.